 Included in the group of surveyed employers were 96 that are impacted by the new overtime rule based on their employees’ wages.
 Sixty-five of those business owners didn’t know that was the case.

-Insight #5: Many business owners don’t have a strategy to keep up with new labor laws.
+Insight #5: Many business owners don’t have a compliance strategy

 Our customers got pretty honest when asked how they stay on top of changing labor laws.
 Below are some of the answers, including “I’m not sure,” “I try,” and the straightforward response of “I don’t.”

-The recurring theme among the responses to the question tells us one thing: there is a lack of widespread, reliable resources out there for business owners and managers to utilize and stay on track of employment legislation updates and changes—and the resources that do exist aren’t easy for employers to locate.
+The recurring theme among the responses to the question tells us one thing.
+There is a lack of widespread, reliable resources out there for business owners and managers to utilize.
+And the resources that do exist aren’t easy for employers to locate.

 Insight #6: Employees are in the same boat.

-Of the more than 750 employees surveyed, 32% acknowledged they don’t know if any of the new laws have an impact on them.
+Of more than 750 employees surveyed, 32% acknowledged they don’t know if new laws have an impact on them.
 That percentage is strikingly similar to the percentage of employers who said the same thing.

-Employees were also asked to rate their confidence on how well they understand the labor law changes, and again, the average answer fell on the “not at all” side of the spectrum.
+Employees were also asked to rate their confidence in how well they understand the labor law changes.
+Again, the average answer fell on the “not at all” side of the spectrum.

 The survey showed that employees were also in the dark about how their employers were preparing to stay compliant.
-Of the 430 employees that know of at least one regulation that will impact them, over 64% of them said they aren’t sure if their employer is prepared.
+While 430 employees know of 1 regulation, 64% of them said they aren’t sure if their employer is prepared.

 What does this all mean?

-Based on what we learned from Homebase local businesses, it’s clear that employers are in need of a solid source of labor law information.
-While it’s important to consult legal counsel, it’s also important for business owners and employees alike to have a place where they can find easy-to-understand answers to any question they might have.
+Based on what we learned, it’s clear that employers need a solid source of labor law information.
+It’s important to consult legal counsel.
+However, it’s also important for businesses to find easy-to-understand answers to any question they might have.

-Since we’re in the business of making work easier, we’d like to be that solid source to help make compliance easier as well.
-Take advantage of our new deck of tools, including a state-by-state guide on all things labor law, an overtime change calculator, a compliance calendar, a quiz to help you gauge your level of knowledge, and informational blogs on the newest legislation.
+Since we’re in the business of making work easier, we’d like to help make compliance easier as well.
+Take advantage of our new deck of tools, including a state-by-state guide on all things labor law, an overtime calculator, a compliance calendar, a quiz to help you gauge your level of knowledge, and informational blogs on the newest legislation.

 Need even more?
 We can help with that as well.
-Become an HR Pro member and you’ll get access to certified HR advisors who will offer training, templates, and advice on how to avoid lawsuits and fines by staying 100% compliant.
+Sign up for Homebase and you’ll get access to certified HR advisors who will offer training, templates, and advice on how to avoid lawsuits and fines by staying 100% compliant.